-Parents could also purchase adhesive strap locks, which use heavy-duty, removable adhesive, or spring-action locks, which unlock when parents open a drawer and hold down on the lock at the same time.
+Other options include: adhesive strap locks (which use heavy-duty, removable adhesive) and spring-action locks (which unlock when parents open a drawer and hold down on the lock at the same time).

 Remove Choking Hazards

-If parents have more than one child, there could be little toys around the house or other objects that are choking hazards for the baby.
+If you have more than one child, there could be little toys around the house or other objects that are choking hazards for your baby.

-Parents could store these objects in a safe spot and instruct their older kids to do the same.
+You can store these objects in a safe spot and instruct your older kids to do the same.
 For instance, an older child could have a special trunk where they put all their toys when the baby is around.

 Keep Chemicals Locked Up

-Before having a baby, parents may have kept household cleaners and bug spray underneath the sink.
+Before having a baby, you may have kept household cleaners and bug spray underneath the sink.

-Now, when babyproofing, they need to put a lock on the cabinet where these chemicals are stored and/or install a gate to keep the baby far away from them.
+Now, when babyproofing, you’ll need to put a lock on the cabinet where these chemicals are stored and/or install a gate to keep your baby far away from them.

 A number of household substances must, by law, have child-resistant packaging.
-Still, one look around the average home shows potential dangers, including perhaps colorful single-load laundry detergent units and dishwashing liquid.
+Still, one look around the average home shows potential dangers, including perhaps colorful single-load laundry detergent pods and dishwashing liquid.

 Use Corner Guards